 (f) Selecting the regional Membership Chairperson to work in conjunction with the Administrative Secretary in an effort to increase academic memberships in the Association.

-(b) Serving the Advisory Council of the Association as representative of the Western Region should the membership of the Western Region be sufficiently large to justify two members on the Advisory Council.
-In the event he or she is unable to represent the Western Region in such capacity, then he or she shall designate a replacement.
+(c) Serving on the Advisory Council of the Association as a representative of the Midwest Region should the memberships of the Midwest Region be sufficiently large to justify two members on the Advisory Council.
+In the event he or she is unable to represent the Midwest Region in such capacity, then he or she shall designate a replacement.

-(c) Filing with the Association President and the Association Executive Committee (through the Administrative Secretary and the Academic Vice-President) a report of activities during his or her term as President.
+(d) Filing with the President and the Executive Committee of the Association (through the Administrative Secretary and the Academic Vice-President) a report on activities during his or her term as President.
 This report shall be filed no later than June 30 following the end of his or her term as President.

 (b) Succeeding the President immediately should the President be unable to fulfill his or her ordinary term for any reason.